 My Approach

-Relational‑Trauma Counselling for Young People and Adults — Trauma‑Informed, Person‑Centred Support in Peterborough and Online Across the UK
+Counselling for Adults — Person‑Centred Support in Peterborough and Online Across the UK

 What is Person Centred Therapy?

-Person‑centred therapy is a gentle, relational approach that places you — your experiences, your pace, and your inner wisdom — at the heart of the work.
-Instead of being told what to do or how to feel, you’re offered a steady, attuned space where you can explore your thoughts, emotions, and patterns with compassion and curiosity.
+Person‑centred therapy is a gentle, relational approach that places you — your experiences, your pace, and your inner wisdom — at the centre of the work.
+Rather than being told what to do, you’re offered a steady, attuned space to explore your thoughts and emotions with compassion and curiosity.

-This approach is grounded in the belief that healing happens through relationship: feeling genuinely heard, understood, and accepted.
-When you’re met with warmth rather than judgement, you can begin to reconnect with parts of yourself that have been silenced, dismissed, or overlooked.
+Grounded in the belief that healing happens through genuine connection, this approach supports you to feel heard, understood, and accepted.
+When you’re met with warmth instead of judgement, it becomes easier to reconnect with parts of yourself that may have been overlooked or silenced.

 How I work

 My counselling approach is gentle, relational, and paced to your nervous system.
 I don’t sit as “the expert” — I sit with you.
-Sessions offer a calm, steady space where you can explore your experiences without pressure to perform or explain everything at once.
+Sessions offer a calm, steady space to explore your experiences without pressure, especially when you’re navigating anxiety, low mood, grief, or ongoing stress.

-We work collaboratively, following what feels meaningful for you and reconnecting with the parts of yourself that had to stay quiet or protected.
-Together, we slow things down and pay attention to what’s happening inside you — your emotions, thoughts, body signals, and the patterns that show up in your relationships.
+We work collaboratively, following what feels meaningful for you and gently reconnecting with parts of yourself that have had to stay quiet or protected.
+Together, we slow things down and pay attention to what’s happening inside — your emotions, thoughts, body signals, and the patterns that shape how you cope and relate to others.

 Clients often describe our sessions as grounding and spacious.
-Over time, people notice small but important shifts: feeling steadier, less overwhelmed, and more able to pause before spiralling into worry.
-These changes often show up in the body too — easier breathing, softer shoulders, a sense of grounding.
+Over time, people notice small but important shifts: feeling steadier, less overwhelmed, and more able to pause before spiralling into worry or sinking into shutdown.
+These changes often show up in the body too - easier breathing, softer shoulders, a sense of settling.

-This way of working helps you build safety, clarity, and self‑trust at a pace that feels right for you.
+This way of working supports you to build safety, clarity, and self‑trust as you move through anxiety, depression, stress, or grief at a pace that feels right for you.

 How This Approach Can Support You

-For many people, the impact of early relationships or attachment wounds can make it hard to trust yourself or others.
-Person‑Centred Counselling offers a steady, attuned relationship where your pace is respected and your adaptations are honoured.
+Many people come to counselling when anxiety, low mood, grief, or ongoing stress start to feel overwhelming, especially when these experiences are shaped by earlier relationships or attachment wounds.
+These feelings can make it hard to stay grounded or to trust yourself and others.
+Person‑Centred Counselling offers a steady, attuned relationship where your pace is respected and your emotions are met with genuine care.

-This approach gives you a calm, supportive space to explore whatever feels heavy or confusing, at your own pace and without judgement.
-By focusing on your unique experiences and needs, it helps you build self‑understanding, confidence, and resilience.
+This approach provides a calm, supportive space to explore whatever feels heavy or confusing — without judgement or pressure.
+By focusing on your unique inner world, it helps you build self‑understanding, confidence, and emotional resilience.

-Many people find this especially supportive when facing anxiety, low self‑esteem, relationship challenges, or the lingering effects of past trauma.
-Because the work is rooted in empathy, respect, and authenticity, you’re not being “fixed” or directed — instead, you’re supported to reconnect with your strengths and move forward in ways that feel right for you.
+People often find this especially helpful when navigating anxiety, depression, stress, grief, or the lingering impact of past experiences.
+Because the work is rooted in empathy and authenticity, you’re not being “fixed” or directed.
+Instead, you’re supported to reconnect with your strengths and move forward in ways that feel right for you.

 What clients often notice overtime